-Switzerland: Swiss Upper House issues a revised proposal for a corporate tax reform ("Tax Proposal 17"), bill to go to the Lower House On 7 June 2018, the Swiss Council of States (Upper House- Ständerat - Conseil des États) issued its revised version for a corporate tax reform ("Tax Proposal 17").
-It is based on the Government's proposal issued in March 2017.
+Switzerland: Swiss Lower House approves corporate tax

+reform On 12 September 2018, the Swiss National Council (Lower House- Nationalrat - Conseil national) approved the revised version for a corporate tax reform ("Tax Proposal 17").
+It is based on the Government's proposal issued in March 2017 and on the version negotiated in the Upper House (Ständerat - Conseil des États) in June 2018.
 The purpose of this new proposal is to set the basis for new rules on Swiss corporate taxation (the last proposal having been rejected in a nationwide referendum in February 2017) and to secure and enhance Switzerland's overall attractiveness as a business location.
-The Upper House's version includes a notional interest deduction ("NID") for high-tax cantons as well as substantial non-tax (revenue-raising) measures.
-It is currently planned that the parliamentary debates on the bill will be completed by the end of September.
-If no referendum is requested, the first measures could enter into force at the beginning of 2019, with the bulk of the overhaul becoming effective in 2020.
+The current version includes a notional interest deduction ("NID") for high-tax cantons (which is especially going to apply to the canton of Zurich) as well as substantial non-tax (revenue-raising) measures.
+The parliamentary debates bill will be formally completed by the end of September.
+If no referendum is requested, the first measures will enter into force in 2020.